Abrahamogbedobor/configure-ad/README.md

 <img src="https://i.imgur.com/GXnZYY6.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Client-1 is to be joined to DC-1 Domain (bryanogbe.com) but, before that could be possible, the DNS of Client-1 must be change to the IP address of DC-1.
-If we failed to change Client-1 DNS setting to DC-1 IP we will have error if ever intend joinng Client-1 to the DOMAIN (bryanogbe.com).
+If we failed to change Client-1 DNS setting to DC-1 IP we will have error if we then intend joinng Client-1 to the DOMAIN (bryanogbe.com).
 The second figure above was used to illustrate why it is important to change client-1 DNS settings.
 First on Client-1 computer we went through settings and about to rename the PC in advance option.
 Then, the dialog box in figure two poped-up.
 After we clicked on change the domain as shown above, we then add Client-1 to a bryanogbe.com DOMAIN.
 We then recorded the error message we received as shown above.
 The reason for that error message was because we still using a public DNS on client-1.
 Therefore, we must first change that to the IP of DC-1.
 </p>
 <br />